History of Cuba: 1960: Domestic repression and diplomatic shifts

-Bay of Pigs invasion
+Golden exile and Bay of Pigs

+In the 1961 New Year's Day parade, the Cuban administration exhibited Soviet tanks and other weapons.
+Cuban officers began to receive extended military training in the Soviet Union, becoming proficient in the use of advanced Soviet weapons systems.

+Castro's policies in Cuba slowly led hundreds of thousands of upper- and middle-class Cubans to flee to the United States and other countries.
+By 1961, thousands of Cubans had fled for the United States.
+On 22 March of that year, an exile council was formed.
+The council planned to defeat the Cuban regime and form a provisional government with José Miró Cardona, a noted leader in the civil opposition against Batista, to serve as temporary president.

 In April 1961, less than four months into the Kennedy administration, the Central Intelligence Agency (CIA) executed a plan that had been developed under the Eisenhower administration.
 This military campaign to topple Cuba's revolutionary government is now known as the Bay of Pigs Invasion (or La Batalla de Girón in Cuba).
 The aim of the invasion was to empower existing opposition militant groups to "overthrow the Communist regime" and establish "a new government with which the United States can live in peace."
 The invasion was carried out by a CIA-sponsored paramilitary group of over 1,400 Cuban exiles called Brigade 2506.
-Arriving in Cuba by boat from Guatemala on 15 April, the brigade landed on the beach Playa Girón and initially overwhelmed Cuba's counter-offensive.
+Arriving in Cuba by boat from Guatemala on 15 April, the brigade initially overwhelmed Cuba's counter-offensive.
 But by 20 April, the brigade surrendered and was publicly interrogated before being sent back to the US.
-Recently inaugurated president John F. Kennedy assumed full responsibility for the operation, even though he had vetoed the reinforcements requested during the battle.
 The invasion helped further build popular support for the new Cuban government.
 The Kennedy administration thereafter began Operation Mongoose, a covert CIA campaign of sabotage against Cuba, including the arming of militant groups, sabotage of Cuban infrastructure, and plots to assassinate Castro.
-All this reinforced Castro's distrust of the US, and set the stage for the Cuban Missile Crisis.
+All this reinforced Castro's distrust of the US.